sjman1005/PDF-Generator/README.md

-[PDF Title.pdf](https://github.com/user-attachments/files/16436909/PDF.Title.pdf)# PDF Generator using Python-Django
+# PDF Generator using Python-Django

 This project is a PDF generator built with Python and Django.
 It enables users to generate high-quality PDFs from the content they type.